-There are different stages of a user journey where an asset based conversation can take place: before a problem arises, at first contact with services, during recovery etc. Having defined the focus population, a typical user journey should be mapped to identify where asset based conversations will have most benefit and to collect outcome measures that matter to those individuals.
+There are different stages of a user journey where an asset based conversation can take place: before a problem arises, at first contact with services, during improving outcomes in their community.
+Build a recovery etc. Having defined the focus population, a typical user journey should be mapped to identify where asset based conversations will have most benefit and to collect outcome measures that matter to those individuals.

-- At what stage of care should an asset based conversation take place? - Which staff should hold asset based conversations? - What workforce and organisational changes are needed to embed asset based care as part of the user journey (e.g. training, accountability, appointments, test results)? - What are the outcome measures that are important to the focus population group along their journey?
+- · At what stage of care should an asset based conversation take place? - · Which staff should hold asset based conversations? - · What workforce and organisational changes are needed to embed asset based care as part of the user journey (e.g. training, accountability, appointments, test results)? - What are the outcome measures that are important to the focus population group along their journey?

-4. Understand which approach will work best in your community
+4. Understand which approach will work best in